Bulbulverma123/apnacollege2-demo/README.md

 # apnacollege2-demo
-this is my Git repository
+This is my Git repository
+Author - Bulbul verma